As anger rises, thousands of Muslims protest French cartoons

 Over the past week, protests and calls to boycott French products have spread rapidly from Bangladesh to Pakistan to Kuwait.
 Social media has been pulsing with anti-France hashtags.
 Muslim leaders, Turkish President Recep Tayyip Erdogan in particular, have loudly criticized France for what they see as the government’s provocative and anti-Muslim stance.

+In a Friday sermon aired live on Egyptian state TV, the country’s minister of religious endowments appeared to denounce any violent retaliation for the cartoons.

+“Love of the prophet cannot be expressed by killing, sabotaging or responding to evil with evil,” said Mohamed Mokhtar Gomaa, addressing dozens of worshippers at a mosque in Egypt’s Delta province of Daqahleya.

-Associated Press writers Asim Tanveer in Multan, Pakistan and Tameem Akhgar in Kabul, Afghanistan contributed to this report.
+Associated Press writers Asim Tanveer in Multan, Pakistan; Tameem Akhgar in Kabul, Afghanistan; Noha ElHennawy in Cairo and Joseph Krauss in Jerusalem contributed to this report.